Silicone Injections and Biopolymer Removal from Buttocks Los Angeles and Beverly Hills

 Dr. Kenneth Hughes removes these types of materials on a regular basis and he attempts to do so through very small incisions placed and hidden appropriately.
 For larger removals, larger incisions will have to be made.
-The easier removals include solid substances like silicone or PMMA.
+The easier removals include solid substances like PMMA.
 These are discrete materials that can be removed without destroying the innate tissue.
 This makes for a much easier reconstruction when it comes to fixing the defects caused by the removal of the substances.

 Dr. Kenneth Hughes then has the significant skill set of being able to reconstruct these defects with a variety of fat transfer techniques and implants.
 Dr. Kenneth Hughes performs these removals and reconstructions every day.
 The type of removal depends on the type of substance, the amount of surface area involved, and the patient desires.
 A complete viewing of all of the procedures performed by Dr. Kenneth Hughes is not possible given patient privacy issues, but the willing patients who have participated in the filming of such surgeries are delineated on YouTube at the following links.
 Stay tuned for more links as Dr. Kenneth Hughes performs these every week.

 The patient was very emotional, and Dr. Kenneth Hughes was absolutely incensed to hear that some other surgeon would think that a board certified plastic surgeon who had performed more than 4000 Brazilian buttlifts (or fat transfers to the buttocks) would have transferred some strange material into a patient’s buttocks.
 To be clear, the only 2 suitable methods for buttock augmentation are fat transfer to the buttocks and solid silicone gluteal implants (buttock implants).